wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 * Filter out "noise" traces so you can see what's important.
 * Limit the performance impact on network bandwidth and application response times.

-{% include important.html content=" If you don't want traces sampled out using intelligent sampling, you can create trace sampling policies and let Wavefront know that you want to keep specific traces.
-See, [Trace Sampling Policy](trace_sampling_policies.html) " %}
+{% include important.html content=" If you don't want traces sampled out using intelligent sampling, you can create sampling policies and let Wavefront know that you want to keep specific traces.
+See, [Sampling Policy](trace_sampling_policies.html) " %}

 ## Wavefront Intelligent Sampling